Boeing 737 Max jets grounded under emergency order

 Dozens of nations and airlines had grounded the jets before the FAA took action, with the latest being Canada earlier Wednesday.

-The European Union, China and Iraq, and airlines such as Aeromexico also banned flights of the Boeing Max 8 and Max 9 after Sunday's crash, pending safety assurances.
+The European Union, China and Iraq and airlines like Aeromexico also banned flights of the Max 8 and Max 9 after Sunday's crash, pending safety assurances.

-Also before the FAA order Wednesday, former Transportation Secretary Ray LaHood said he would be concerned about flying on a Boeing 737 Max 8.
+Before the FAA order Wednesday, former Transportation Secretary Ray LaHood said he would be concerned about flying on a Max 8.

-LaHood, a Republican who served in the Obama administration, spoke with Sara Eisen on CNBC about the FAA’s earlier decisions to keep the planes flying as other countries around the world have grounded the 737 Max.

-Passengers had also been expressing concern, and politicians from both parties have said the planes should be grounded.
+Passengers had also been expressing concern, and politicians from both parties had said the planes should be grounded.

-LaHood shot back when asked if the planes should be grounded just because citizens are concerned and on what the FAA had at one point called “speculation.”